How Negligence Works in Personal Injury

 NO FEES UNLESS WE WIN!

-What is Negligence?
+What is negligence?

 Related: Elements of Negligence

-Isn’t Reckless the same as Negligence?
+Isn’t reckless the same as negligence?

 No. Negligence is different than recklessness.

-In fact, a person can be reckless in an accident and injury, but not owe you money.
+In fact, a person can be reckless in an accident and injure you but not owe you money.
 Recklessness is acting in an unsafe or unlawful way that shows a disregard for human life or property.
 Recklessness focuses on behavior.
 The person knows their behavior may cause harm, but they don’t care.

 Yes.
-A person can be negligent in many different ways such as:
+A person can be negligent in many different ways, such as:

-What are the Factors that Affect Negligence?
+What are the factors that affect negligence?

 In Nevada, an injured person’s actions affect negligence.
 Nevada is a comparative negligence state.
 A defendant can raise this defense to pay a plaintiff less money.
-As mentioned before, the plaintiff, if found partly at fault, will have a percentage deducted.
+As mentioned before, if found partly at fault, the plaintiff will have a percentage deducted.
 The state sets a limit on a plaintiff’s fault.

 A plaintiff must be less than 51 percent at fault for the accident.
 For instance, if the jury awarded a plaintiff $10,000 for their injuries.
 The jury found the plaintiff 50 percent liable for the accident.
 The plaintiff would receive $5,000.